jdonthekb/Nemo/README.md

-# Nemo v1.1 - Search and Replace Tool
+# Nemo v1.2 - Search and Replace Tool

-Nemo v1.1 is a PowerShell script with a graphical user interface (GUI) designed for searching and replacing text within files of a specified extension in a selected directory.
-It offers a user-friendly way to perform bulk text replacements across multiple files.
+Nemo v1.2 is an enhanced PowerShell script with a graphical user interface (GUI) for searching and replacing text within files of specific programming and scripting file types in a selected directory.
+It provides a user-friendly and more efficient way to perform bulk text replacements across multiple files.

 ## Features

-- GUI for easy interaction.
+- User-friendly GUI for easy interaction.
 - Directory browsing to select the target folder.
 - Options to specify search and replace text.
-- Ability to choose a specific file extension or process all files.
+- Dropdown menu to choose from a list of common programming and scripting file extensions.
 - Real-time processing feedback.
+- Improved usability with keyboard navigation in dropdowns.

 ## Prerequisites